SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

 ## Non-Functional Requirements
 <ol type="2">

+    Reliability
+        Availability
+        Fault Tolerance
+        Recoverability

+    Security

-    <li> Availability
+    <li> Availability and Reliability
         <ul type="1">
-            <li>NFR1: The system should have an availability of 99.99999 percent.</li>
+            <li>NFR1: The system should have an availability of 99.999%.</li>
-            <li>NFR2: The system should be supported and be available 99.99999 percent by all types of Web Browsers.</li>
-            <li>NFR3: The system should have an availability of 99.99999 percent for new user sign-up.</li>
-            <li>NFR4: The system should have an availability of 99.99999 percent for registered user login.</li>
-            <li>NFR5: The system should have an availability of 99.99999 percent for the registered user to upload a recipe.</li>
+            <li>NFR1: The system should have failover server in case of failure.</li>
+            <li>NFR1: The system shall take database backups every 3 hours to allow recovery.</li>
+            <li>NFR1: The system shall support a recovery time objective of 3 hours.</li>
         </ul>
     </li>
     <li> Accessibility
         <ul type="1">
             <li>NFR6: The system shall be rendered on screen in less than 1 second.</li>
-            <li>NFR7: The system should enable the users to search for a recipe in less than 2 seconds.</li>
+            <li>NFR7: The system should retrive the recipes in less than 2 seconds on screen.</li>
-            <li>NFR8: The system should enable the users to publish a comment for a recipe in less than 2 seconds.</li>
+            <li>NFR8: The system should persist/update/delete a comment for a recipe in less than 0.5 second.</li>
-            <li>NFR9: The system should enable the users to upload a recipe in less than 5 seconds.</li>
+            <li>NFR9: The system should perist an uploaded recipe in less than 1 second.</li>
-            <li>NFR10: The system should enable the users to like a recipe in less than 2 seconds.</li>
+            <li>NFR10: The system should update the like count in less than 2 seconds on like/unlike action.</li>
-            <li>NFR11: The system when Restarted, should not take more than 30 seconds to go back to live.</li>
+            <li>NFR11: The system should be supported by major web browsers.</li>
         </ul>
     </li>
     <li> Security
         <ul type="1">
             <li>NFR12: The system should not allow users to see the personal identifiable information (PII) of other users.</li>
+            <li>NFR13: The system should not allow non logged-in users to upload recipes.</li>
-            <li>NFR13: The system should not allow non-registered users to see the data.</li>
+            <li>NFR13: The system should not allow non logged-in users to add/update/delete review comment on a recipe.</li>
-            <li>NFR14: The system shouldn’t allow a  non-registered user to upload the recipe.
-A such attempt should be reported to the administraton.</li>
+            <li>NFR13: The system .</li>
             <li>NFR15: The system should not allow users to access the database.
 Only the administrator would have the access to the database.</li>
             <li>NFR16: The system shall maintain data integrity by keeping backups of all updates to the database for every record transaction.</li>
         </ul>